Tornado in a Glass

-A tornado, also called twister or cyclone, is a violent rotating column of air extending between the Earth’s surface and the base of a thunderstorm.
+A tornado, also known as a twister or cyclone, is a violent rotating column of air extending between the Earth’s surface ;and the base of a thunderstorm.

 Water tornado in a glass